lab1092/blender-manual_ja/manual/render/output.rst

 Blender supports a wide mix of image formats.
 These formats are listed in alphabetical order.

-The output format for Animations **Animation** :kbd:`ctrl-f12` is selected using the :guilabel:`File Format` Menu.
+The output format for Animations **Animation** :kbd:`Ctrl-F12` is selected using the *File Format* Menu.
 From here you can select many image or animation formats.
 When rendering static images,
 you can select the file type after you render when you save the image.